Alluxio/alluxio/docs/en/core-services/Caching.md

 Note that the ordering of the medium types must match with the ordering of the paths.
 Here, MEM and SSD are two preconfigured types in Alluxio.
 `alluxio.master.tieredstore.global.mediumtype` is a configuration parameter that has a list of all available medium types and by default it is set to `MEM, SSD, HDD`.
 This list can be modified if the user has additional storage media types.

-The paths provided should point to paths in the local filesystem mounting the appropriate storage media.
+The paths provided should point to paths in the local filesystem which are mounted to the appropriate storage media.
 To enable short circuit operations, the permissions of these paths should be permissive for the client user to read, write, and execute on the path.
 For example, `770` permissions are needed for the client user who is among the same group of the user that starts the Alluxio service.

 After updating the storage media, we need to indicate how much storage is allocated for each storage directory.
 For example, if we wanted to use 16 GB on the ramdisk and 100 GB on each SSD: